Sleighs/Mint-2048/README.md

 - Shift - Bring up power selection, close power selection
 - Enter - Select power, use power
 - Mouse - click power then tile to use power

-## Installation

-In the project directory, run `npm start` after install to run the app in development mode at localhost:3000.